telerik/xaml-docs/controls/radbuttons/features/pathbutton.md

 #### __Figure 4: RadPathButton with different alignments__
 ![RadPathButton with different alignments](images/radbuttons-features-pathbutton-path-alignment.gif)

-As seen in the image above you may also want to set appropriate values for the **HorizontalContentAlignment** and **VerticalContentAlignment** of the RadPathButton to achieve the desired result.
+As seen in the image above you may also want to set appropriate values for the **HorizontalContentAlignment** and **VerticalContentAlignment** of the RadPathButton to align the content in the available space.

 {% if site.site_name == 'WPF' %}
 ## RadPathButton and RadGlyph